OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/use_case/use_cases.md

 > Description

-- Declare measures which have been acquired by an human operator
+- Declare measures which have been acquired by a human operator

 > Example